 This might make you feel despairing—after all, if your kids fight six times a day, how can you help them create 30 positive interactions every day?
 Remember that a smile counts as a positive; these don’t all have to be major interactions to have a beneficial effect.
 Why not simply adopt the goal of helping your children have as many positive interactions as you can?

-Here are 12 tips to help you foster a stronger sibling bond between your children, during lockdown or any time.
+Here are 12 tips to help you foster a stronger sibling bond between your children by creating more positive interactions.

 1. Notice and promote the activities that get your children playing together.
 Research on improving sibling relationships shows that children have better relationships when they share activities they both enjoy.
 It can be tough to identify those activities, especially if there’s an age or interest gap.
 But if you pay attention, you can usually suggest something that will interest both children.
 For instance, if she wants to play store and he wants to play astronaut, why not have a store on the moon?
 Or maybe both enjoy the play kitchen, or doing art together, or making forts.
 Try to encourage at least one shared activity every day.

 2. Don’t interrupt happy play.
 You probably remember the old adage “Never wake a sleeping baby.”
 My corollary is “Don’t interrupt a happily playing child.”
 So when siblings are playing together well, don’t take it for granted.
 Support them in whatever way helps them keep playing, and don’t interrupt unless it’s unavoidable.

 3. Use oxytocin to get your children bonding.
 Laughing.
 Dancing together.
 Singing together.
 Snuggling.
 Roughhousing.
 Include as many oxytocin-inducing activities as you can in your daily routine.